rainbow494/arch-1/doc/en-us/paper-dynamo-amazons-highly-available-key-value-store.markdown

     A lot of this thinking is driven by the [CAP](http://citeseer.ist.psu.edu/cache/papers/cs/26764/http:zSzzSztheory.lcs.mit.eduzSztdszSzpaperszSzGilbertzSzBrewer6.pdf/brewer-s-conjecture-and.pdf) conjecture which states it's impossible for a web service to simultaneously guarantee consistency, availability, and partition-tolerance.
 When you get over your initial "that can't be true" reaction and embrace it, you get something like Dynamo.

-    I'd really love to hear what you guys think about Dynamo.</div>
+    I'd really love to hear what you guys think about Dynamo.